 No. Even if you receive treatment for the warts, you may still carry the virus.
 This is why warts can come back even after treatment.

 If I get HPV, will I have it forever?

-Researchers used to believe that if you had HPV you would always carry the virus, but because of new medical research, we now believe that in most cases a person who has a normal immune system will actually fight off HPV without treatment.
+In most cases a person who has a normal immune system will actually fight off HPV without treatment.
 This means that the virus can no longer be detected.
 However, it remains possible that in some people the virus is hidden and can cause symptoms later.
-It is important to remember that if you have had an HPV infection, you can still become re-infected with HPV if you come in contact with the virus again.
+It is important to remember that if you have had an HPV infection, you can still become infected with many types of HPV if you come in contact with the virus again.

 How can I prevent or lower my chances of getting HPV or genital warts?

-The safest way to prevent getting other types of HPV is to NOT have sexual contact.
+The safest way to prevent getting HPV is to get the HPV vaccine and NOT have sexual contact.